 Tish Olshefski, who worked closely with Newbold for more than 35 years, much of that time as director of AFT PSRP, describes Newbold as “a blessing to anyone who knew her.
 She got to spend her final years with her family, as it should be.
 She will be missed.”

-Even in retirement, Newbold kept up with her members, says retired AFT PSRP Director Tom Moran.
-He recalls her epic battles with privatizers—how she was able to outwit them at every turn through a combination of traditional labor tactics—like picket lines, member mobilization and rallies—and creative new strategies.
+Retired AFT PSRP Director Tom Moran recalls Newbold’s epic battles with privatizers—how she was able to outwit them at every turn through a combination of traditional labor tactics—like picket lines, member mobilization and rallies—and creative new strategies.
 Once, she brought in an efficiency expert (an AFT member, of course) who worked with her members to identify hundreds of thousands of dollars in potential cost savings for the school district as an alternative to privatization.
 The push to privatize stopped dead.

 Newbold also had the vision to realize how activism would build her union, Moran says, as a pioneer in adopting First Book and as a key contributor in affiliating the nearby Dearborn Federation of School Employees: “She really was a smart leader and creative person, willing to try new things.”